 If you’ve ever been in a dilemma while buying a leather bag or jacket because of ethical concerns or maintenance issues, you’re not alone.
-Many fashion lovers across the globe are now rethinking leather, searching for materials that feel luxurious but are kinder to animals and the planet.
+Many fashion lovers across the globe are now rethinking leather, seeking materials that feel luxurious yet are kinder to animals and the planet.

 Why People Are Rethinking Leather

 Traditional leather production involves animal farming and chemical tanning, both of which leave a large carbon footprint.
-Today, consumers demand style that matches their values, and that change has forced designers and brands to innovate with alternatives that appear and feel high-end.
+Today, consumers demand style that matches their values, and this shift has forced designers and brands to innovate with alternatives that look and feel high-end.

-Nonetheless, the question remains the same: how to find solutions that will not only look nice on the shelf but also work in real life.
+Nonetheless, the question remains: how to find solutions that not only look good on the shelf but also work in real life.
 Read this guide on how supporting ethical fabric brands creates a positive global impact, and know how making sustainable and eco-conscious choices while choosing brands positively impacts the planet.

 Mushroom Leather: The Soft Revolution